fotocundari/SX70-Motor-Control-Chip/README.md

 (Creative Commons Attribution-ShareAlike 4.0 International Public License)

+PCBs can be manufactured with assembly at PCBWAY with the following link: https://www.pcbway.com/project/shareproject/Polaroid_SX70_Motor_Control_Chip_Replacement_8_pin_DIP_version_13df00a5.html

 If you are looking to purchase individual replacement chips instead of manufacturing your own, or are interested in following what I am doing, please contact or follow me on instagram [@fotocundari](https://www.instagram.com/fotocundari/)

 This design is currently a replacement for the DIP-8 motor control chips found on the paper body flex.
 A version specifically designed to fit the hole pattern of earlier Model 1 will come, however you could wire this version to a model 1 as long as you match the pinouts but may require jumper wires instead of pins.